 Combine all the ingredients and knead for about ten minutes until you have a nice ball.
 Place the dough in a bowl, seal tightly with plastic wrap, and let it rise for at least 1 hour in a warm place.

-Peel the apples.
-Remove the bottom half of the core with an apple corer.
+(One hour later) Peel the apples.
+Remove the bottom half of the core using an apple corer.
 Cut the core halfway loose by going horizontally through the apple with the tip of a knife.
-The top centimeter of the core and the stem should remain intact!
+The top centimeter of the core and the stem must remain intact!

-Mix the brown sugar, butter, and cinnamon into a thick paste and fill the holes of the apple cores with it.
-Press down well.
+Mix the brown sugar, butter, and cinnamon into a thick paste and fill the holes of the cores with it.
+Push down well.

 Preheat the oven to 190 °C.